-Proposal 2 (Accountant Ratification Proposal): Approval of Proposal 2 requires the affirmative vote of a simple majority of the issued and outstanding shares of the Company's common stock, represented in person or by proxy at the meeting and entitled to vote thereon.
+Proposal 3 (Accountant Ratification Proposal): Approval of Proposal 3 requires the affirmative vote of a simple majority of the issued and outstanding shares of the Company's common stock, represented in person or by proxy at the meeting and entitled to vote thereon.
 Abstentions, which are considered present and entitled to vote on this matter, will have the same effect as a vote "AGAINST" this proposal.
-Broker non-votes on this matter, which are not considered present and entitled to vote on this matter, will not have any effect on the vote with respect to this proposal.
+Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
+If a broker does not exercise this authority, such broker non-votes on this matter, which are not considered present and entitled to vote on this matter, will have the same effect as a vote "AGAINST" this proposal.

-Notwithstanding the vote standard required by our certificate of incorporation, Proposal 2, is only an advisory vote and is not binding on us.
-Our Board of Directors will consider the outcome of the vote on Proposal 2 in considering what action, if any, should be taken in response to the advisory vote by stockholders.
+Notwithstanding the vote standard required by our certificate of incorporation, Proposal 3, is only an advisory vote and is not binding on us.
+Our Board of Directors will consider the outcome of the vote on Proposal 3 in considering what action, if any, should be taken in response to the advisory vote by stockholders.